 - White rice

-Remember, everybody’s experience with IBS is unique - as is their diet.
+Remember, everybody’s experience with IBS is unique - and there is no one ‘perfect’ IBS diet.
 Don’t forget to speak with your healthcare provider or dietitian before deciding to try out a new diet such as low FODMAP.

 CRP levels are typically tested when diagnosing IBS in order to rule out any other potential inflammatory disorders.
 This test can be done with your doctor or from home with an at-home lab test.